64kramsystem/personal_notes/linux_tools.md

 #
 (shopt -s globstar; rsync -av --relative source/./**/a dest)

-# Ownership is presreved, when running as sudo (consider that it's id-based).
+# Ownership is preserved, when running as sudo (consider that it's id-based).
 In order to change it:
 #
 sudo ryns -og --chown=$user:$group $from $to